-Michelle is an Investor at Northzone and focuses mainly on health, fintech, and enterprise but is generally excited to meet thoughtful, maverick entrepreneurs in the New York ecosystem.
+Michelle is an Investor at Northzone and focuses mainly on consumer, health, fintech, and enterprise but is generally excited to meet thoughtful, maverick entrepreneurs in the New York ecosystem.

 Prior to Northzone, Michelle was a seed/pre-seed investor at Indicator Ventures where she rolled up her sleeves and was neck-deep co-developing strategy with founders as they worked toward product-market fit.
 Before her transition into venture, Michelle was a management consultant with Kearney where she worked alongside CXOs from F500 and private-equity owned companies on top- and bottom-line initiatives.

 Michelle holds two Bachelor’s degrees from the University of California, Berkeley in Economics and Environmental Sciences.
 While at Berkeley, she co-founded a retail co-op, ran an $11M nonprofit, worked in research & taught herself to code, and became a published author on the topic of sustainable consumerism.